superfly/docs/apps/persistent-storage.html.md

 Running apps can store ephemeral data on the root file systems of their member Machines, but a Machine's file system is rebuilt from scratch each time the app is deployed or the Machine is restarted.

+## Choosing an approach to storage

+Often the solution to persistent data storage is to connect your Fly App to a separate [database or object store](/docs/database-storage-guides/).

+Fly.io offers a [deploy-it-yourself Postgres app](/docs/postgres/) with some tools to make it easier to manage yourself.

+If you want hardware-local disk storage on your Fly App VMs&mdash;for example, if your Fly App _is_ a database (or if you want to use [LiteFS](/docs/litefs))&mdash;you'll want to use [Fly Volumes](/docs/reference/volumes/).

-A [Fly Volume](/docs/reference/volumes/) is a slice of NVMe disk storage attached to the server that hosts your Machine, so if your app needs a volume on every Machine, you'll need to run as many volumes as there are Machines.
+A Fly Volume is a slice of NVMe disk storage attached to the server that hosts your Machine.
+This has pros and cons, and you should look at the [Fly Volumes](/docs/reference/volumes/) page before deciding that this is the best solution for your use case.

-A volume has to exist at the time of Machine creation in order to be mounted.
-A Machine that uses a volume can only be created in a region that has an existing unattached volume.
+Explore further options for data storage in [Databases & Storage](/docs/database-storage-guides/).

+Fly Postgres has [its own usage docs](/docs/postgres/), so here we'll focus on using Fly Volumes with your app.

 ## Launch an app with a Fly Volume